NeilJustice/ZenUnitAndMetalMock/README.md

 A "single strict" mocking framework requires all mocked functions to be explicitly expected before being called, else an exception is thrown.

 A "double strict" mocking framework requires all mocked functions to be both explicitly expected and then explicitly asserted as having been called with expected arguments, else an exception is thrown.

-The double strictness boosts testing rigor by catching potentially correctness-compromising extraneous function calls at unit test time instead of acceptance test time or in production.
+This double strictness boosts testing rigor by catching potentially correctness-compromising extraneous function calls at unit test time instead of at acceptance test time or production time.

    * [ZenUnit command line usage](#zenunit-command-line-usage)
    * [How to unit test FizzBuzz with ZenUnit's value-parameterized test syntax](#how-to-unit-test-fizzbuzz-with-zenunits-value-parameterized-test-syntax)